secure-systems-lab/lab-guidelines/on-boarding.md

 So we can officially recognize you as part of the lab’s personnel, we want to include you on our Web site (https://ssl.engineering.nyu.edu/people).
 To do so, please provide a few short biographical details:
 * Your name as you would like people in the lab to call you (i.e. if you prefer to be known by a shortened version of your name or a nickname, please let us know)
-* item 2 Your position in the lab (Phd. student, Undergraduate, High School, etc.)
+* Your position in the lab (Phd. student, Undergraduate, High School, etc.)
-* item 3 Your research interests, briefly stated (i.e. Cybersecurity, Code flaws, Network security, Privacy, etc.)
+* Your research interests, briefly stated (i.e. Cybersecurity, Code flaws, Network security, Privacy, etc.)
-* item 4 The lab projects on which you’ll be working
+* The lab projects on which you’ll be working
-* item 5 Any publications or software developments/deployments you may have to your credit (if applicable).
+* Any publications or software developments/deployments you may have to your credit (if applicable).

 We also need a head and shoulders photo of yourself.
 The picture does not need to be high resolution.
 We can crop and re-size photos if necessary, but try to avoid full body images that might be tricky to reduce to our standard size of